Tip

 Set up the add-on and connect it to your 1Password account

 Sign in to Splunk Web for your IDM.
-Click next to the Apps menu in the sidebar, and search for the 1Password Events Reporting for Splunk add-on.
+Click the gear button next to the Apps menu in the sidebar, and search for the 1Password Events Reporting for Splunk add-on.
 Click Set up from the Actions column, then follow these steps:

 Step 3: Create a search macro